Flag of Sark

 The Seigneur's flag.
 Created in 1938.
 Used as the Seigneur's personal flag, it was then used as the de facto flag of Sark until 2020.

-The flag of Sark consists of a white background with a red St. George's cross and a red canton containing the two yellow lions (or in heraldic terms "leopards") from the flag of Normandy.
+The flag of Sark consists of a white background with a red Saint George's Cross and a red canton containing the two yellow lions (or in heraldic terms "leopards") from the flag of Normandy.
 This version of the flag was officially granted in 2020.

 Before its official grant, the flag of Sark showed the two lions protruding outside the canton and overflowing the red cross.
 It was designed by Herbert Pitt in 1938 and then adopted as the personal standard of the Seigneur of Sark before becoming the island's flag.

 History

 Sark is a Channel Island part of the Bailiwick of Guernsey, originally part of the Duchy of Normandy.

 The flag of Sark was designed in 1938 when the Dame of Sark, Sibyl Hathaway, approached Herbert Pitt to design a flag.
 Herbert Pitt described the flag thus: On a White Field, the Red cross of St George.
 The 1st Quarter Gules, 2 lions-leopards passant guardant Or (Normandy Ancient).
 The lion in base impinging on the dexter arm of the Cross.

 The canton is similar to the arms of Normandy, of which the Channel Islands are historically a part.
 Unlike the classic White Ensigns, the lions of this flag protrude outside the canton and overflow the red cross.
 The flag was also referred to as the Seigneur's flag.
 Dame Sibyl once claimed to the Flag Institute that this flag had been in use for "at least 200 years".
 However, this has been doubted by Seigneur Michael Beaumont who wrote later: "Who designed it when I have no idea but I would guess it was at the instigation of my grandmother, Dame Sybil Hathaway, sometime between the wars".

 In 1970, Dame Sybil wrote to the Flag Institute and confirmed that the flag, originally intended as a personal banner, was the flag of Sark.
 When she died, it was draped over her coffin.

 In 1987, when Sark was invited to participate in Island Games, it was noted the island had no individual flag to represent it.
 Accordingly, Seigneur Beaumont granted permission for the Seigneur's flag to be used as the de facto flag of Sark.
 Beaumont later insisted it was still his personal flag but the Sark residents argued that it should be for the island.
 The dispute was settled in 1991 when Beaumont stated that due to it being perceived as Sark's flag then he would agree to it being accepted as such.
 He then chose for his personal banner a red banner with two golden lions.